MBausson/Binzor/README.md

 # The Binzor project

-This projects let me discord razor.
+This projects let me discover razor.
 The application is not intended to be used as a serious pastebin-like website.
 However, if you like it, you can install it on a server and use it

 ##  .binzor